ssharad/ssharad.github.io/README.md

 ### About
-The personal and academic website of Sharad Shriram
+The personal and academic website of Sharad Shriram.
+All the content and images in the website are copyrighted by the site owner.

 ### Credits
 	Theme: